ebp-group/TerrainProfile/Readme.md

 * Install Python and `jinja2`
 * Run `generate.py`,
-* The resulting index.html can be used on the filesystem or copied to your webserver
+* The resulting index_de.html, index_fr.html or index_en.html can be used on the filesystem or copied to your webserver

 Todos
 =====

-* translation (i18n with jinja2)
-* make everything work in IE
-* consistent marker labels (everywhere green markers from 1..10)
 * maybe: refactor with jquery
 * UI: delete individual markers